-Any components that require equipotential bonding will be connected to the car main ground and the resistance of potential equalization paths must not exceed 5.0 Ω .
+Any components that require equipotential bonding will be connected to the car main ground and the resistance of potential equalization paths must not exceed 5.0 $\Omega$ .

-In addition, the resistance measured between any two exposed conductive parts of the high voltage system must not exceed 0.1 Ω .
+In addition, the resistance measured between any two exposed conductive parts of the high voltage system must not exceed 0.1 $\Omega$ .

-5.23.6 An insulation monitoring system must be used to measure the insulation resistance between the car main ground and the entire conductively connected high voltage system.
-It must be connected on the ES side of contactors.
+5.25.6 An insulation monitoring system must be used to measure the insulation resistance between the car main ground and the entire conductively connected high voltage system.
+It must measure the insulation resistance of ERS parts located before and after the be connected on the ES side of contactors.